didisoft/Azure-Pgp-Function-App/README.md

 You may also need the [DidiSoft.Pgp] assembly.

-A Tutorial for these projects is avalable at [Gulp]
+A Tutorial for these projects is avalable at [DidiSoft Web Site](https://didisoft.com/net-openpgp/examples/pgp-in-azure-batch-service/)

 License
 ----